The Significance of Private Forests in the US

 Association of Consulting Foresters of America, Inc. Provides standards for the consulting foresters and educates & assists landowners in good forest stewardship.
 The ACF is organized into state or multi-state chapters located in most forested regions of the U.S. and may be a helpful resource for finding a private landowner to interview.

-Florida Ecosystem Service Valuation Project offers a good definition of ecosystem services.
+An Overview of Ecosystem Services in Forest Planning from the U.S. Forest Service offers a good definition of ecosystem services.

 Forest Landowners Association collects information on private forest land in the U.S.